 Microsoft Surface Pro 4: The Essential Review

-The Surface Pro 4 has been succeeded twice now – first by the Surface Pro 2017, then the Surface Pro 6 – but it’s still worth your attention.
-This is because, back when it launched nearly four years ago, the Surface Pro 4 was heralded as the natural progression of the Surface Pro dynasty.
-And, today, it’s easy to see the influence it had on succeeding Surface devices.
+The Surface Pro 4 has been followed up twice now – first by the Surface Pro 2017, then the Surface Pro 6.
+However, it’s still worth your consideration.
+This is because, back when it was released nearly four years ago, the Surface Pro 4 was heralded as the natural progression of the Surface Pro reign.
+And, today, it’s easy to see the influence it had on the subsequent Surface devices.

 Unlike the Surface Pro 3, which ran on Windows 8.1, the Surface Pro 4 runs on Windows 10 out of the box.
-This is a huge win for the Surface Pro 4, and a massive part of why it’s still such a terrific device four years later.
+This is a massive win for the Surface Pro 4, and a big part of why it’s still such an excellent device four years later.

-It’s easy to see all the effort Microsoft put into perfecting this tablet, rather than radically changing the formula.
-It keeps the same general design as the Surface Pro 3, only tweaked and improved.
-Notably, there’s a new chrome-laden Microsoft Logo and more than half a millimeter shaved from the chassis.
+It’s easy to see all the effort Microsoft put into refining this tablet, rather than drastically changing the formula.
+It keeps the same general design as the Surface Pro 3, only fine-tuned and improved.
+Particularly, there’s a new chrome-laden Microsoft Logo and more than half a millimeter shaved from the chassis.

 It’s more than just a snappy design, however.
-The Surface Pro 4 launched with a new Surface Pen that boasts more levels of pressure sensitivity than previous models, along with added hardware buttons.
+The Surface Pro 4 was released with a new Surface Pen that swaggers with more levels of pressure sensitivity than previous models, alongside added hardware buttons.
 In addition, the Type Cover is heavier and more satisfying to the touch, and the screen is of higher resolution coming in at 2,736 x 1,824 – a 216 ppi display.

 Microsoft Surface Pro 4: Who's it for?
 Should I buy it?

-If you’re not into the gargantuan size, not to mention price, of the Surface Book 2, the Surface Pro 4 isn’t just a worthy alternative, but also an excellent first choice for creative professionals on the go.
-It also costs significantly less than the Surface Pro 6 if you buy it refurbished or used – not that you’d be able to find it new these days.
+If you’re not into the enormous size, not to mention price, of the Surface Book 2, the Surface Pro 4 isn’t just a worthy alternative, but also a brilliant first choice for creative professionals on the go.
+It also costs considerably less than the Surface Pro 6 if you buy it refurbished or used – not that you’d be able to find it new these days.

-Admittedly, the Surface Pro 4 has its shortcomings in terms of battery life, but it still holds up as a product that we can safely recommend to Windows tablet newcomers and veterans alike.
+Admittedly, the Surface Pro 4 has its limitations, particularly when it comes to battery life.
+However, it still holds up as a product that we can safely recommend for Windows tablet newcomers and veterans alike.
 As a ‘Pro’ device, the Surface Pro 4, of course, ships with Windows 10 Pro pre-installed (a $199/£219/AU$339 value).

-That’s not to mention the Surface Pro 4 display, which is crystal clear when pitted against its predecessor.
-And, while the Type Cover is unfortunately sold separately, it feels comfortable when typing.
-The battery life, which we mentioned earlier, only lasts 3 hours and 15 minutes in PCMark, which isn’t the best, but the fast components go a long way for making up for the need to frequently recharge.
+The battery life, as we mentioned earlier, only lasts 3 hours and 15 minutes in PCMark.
+It isn’t, obviously, the best, but the fast components go a long way in making up for the need to constantly recharge.

-And, thanks to its dramatically lower pricing, the Surface Pro 4 is bound to retain a dedicated audience well into the future.
+In addition, because of its dramatically lower pricing, the Surface Pro 4 is bound to keep a loyal audience well into the future.

-The Surface Pro 4 is noticeably cheaper and better than similar ARM-based tablets.
-Just look at HP’s Envy x2 – you may have expected it to be more affordable than Microsoft’s own tablets due to the use of Qualcomm Snapdragon 835 chips found in many Android devices.
+The Surface Pro 4 is remarkably cheaper and better than similar ARM-based tablets.
+Take a look at HP’s Envy x2, for example – you may have expected it to be more affordable than Microsoft’s own tablets because of the use of Qualcomm Snapdragon 835 chips found in many Android devices.
 Unfortunately, that isn’t the case.
-In fact, the Envy x2 is far more expensive.
+In fact, the Envy x2 is far pricier.

-For the time being, you’re better off picking up the Asus NovaGo if LTE functionality at a low price is what you’re after.
-Meanwhile, the Surface Pro 4 is $50 less than the NovaGo, and features twice the storage and more powerful innards.
+For now, you’re better off picking up the Asus NovaGo if LTE functionality at a low price is what you’re looking for.
+On the other hand, the Surface Pro 4 costs $50 less than the NovaGo, and boasts twice the storage and more powerful innards.

 Design and display